Fowlpox in Chickens: Causes & Treatment

 - Only supportive treatment is possible for dry fowl pox: you have to let it run its course.
 Eliminate standing water and prevent mosquitos, insect bites and fighting.

-Vitamin A is given as an adjunctive treatment for an avian pox to boost the immune system.
+Vitamin A is an adjunctive treatment for avian pox to boost the immune system.
 Vitamin A for pox infections is most effective in case of deficiencies or when chickens suffer from (heat) stress.
+Additionally, vitamins B and C can also be included in their diet as a supportive treatment to boost the chickens’ immune system and as an anti-stress supplement.

 Keep the environment as clean as possible to prevent the further spreading of the virus: